We use cookies to try and give you a better experience in Freshdesk.

 1 Comments

-Wesley Byrnside posted 10 months ago
+Wesley Byrnside posted about 1 year ago

 I had a similar problem.
 I am intigrating my computer, lighting, and sound system.
 My computer's audio output was not powerful enough to provide a consistent signal to drive Maestro (red lining or not detected).
 I was able to put a external sound card between Maesto and computer.
 Since I have an fiber optic out, I used the Sound Blaster G6.
 The G6 is excellent at reproducing audio fedelity.
 I connected head phone output from sound card to Maesto.
 The G6 has an optical output that I feed to the sound system.
 I can also put a set of head phones on to creat custome playlists/light shows without disturbing others.